 For out of the overflow of the heart, the mouth speaks. – Luke 6:45

 We put on the armor of God, and we abound in the fruit of the Spirit.
 We become less, and Jesus becomes more.
 We increasingly take on the likeness of God as the truths of His word drown out the lies of the things that have tempted us.

 Does your every day seem like a replay of the previous day’s mistakes?
 It doesn’t have to be.
 But you can’t experience true change on your own power.
-The good news is, God’s power – and His grace – are without measure.
+The good news is, God’s power and grace are without measure.
 Tap into them today, and break the cycle.
 It’s only endless if you want it to be.